mou288/Virus-variant-classification-and-identification-of-mutation/README.md

-#  GenomeNet — Viral Variant Classifier & Mutation Analyzer
+#  Viral Variant Classifier & Mutation Analyzer

 A deep learning pipeline for classifying viral DNA sequences across **16 classes** and detecting genomic mutations with **HGVS-compliant reporting**.
 Built with a CNN + Bidirectional LSTM architecture trained on **16,000+ real sequences** fetched from NCBI Entrez.